helm/charts/stable/spinnaker/README.md

 ## Customizing your installation

+### Manual
-While the default installation is ready to handle your Kubernetes deployments there are many different integrations that you can turn on with Spinnaker.
-In order to customize Spinnaker, you will use the [Halyard](https://www.spinnaker.io/reference/halyard/) command line `hal` to edit the configuration and apply it to what has already been deployed.
+While the default installation is ready to handle your Kubernetes deployments, there are many different integrations that you can turn on with Spinnaker.
+In order to customize Spinnaker, you can use the [Halyard](https://www.spinnaker.io/reference/halyard/) command line `hal` to edit the configuration and apply it to what has already been deployed.

 Halyard has an in-cluster daemon that stores your configuration.
 You can exec a shell in this pod to